GAumala/blog/static/posts/2018-09-03-is-this-finally-working-oh-hello-world.md

     ./2018-09-07-generating-a-static-site-with-hakyll.html)
 2. [Creating an HTTP API with Scotty]( ./2018-09-12-creating-an-http-api-with-scotty-and-beam.html)
-3. Creating a like button widget with Mithril and webpack
+3. [Creating a like button widget with Mithril and webpack]( ./2018-09-25-creating-a-like-button-with-mithril.html)
-4. Using Nginx as a reverse proxy and static content server
+4. [Using Nginx as a reverse proxy and static file server]( ./2018-12-22-using-nginx-as-a-reverse-proxy-and-static-file-server.html)
 5. Continuous Integration with CircleCI

 I'll update this list with the appropriate links after publishing every article.